 This is a reimbursement grant.
-CJCC may award an initial payment for the first three months of the grant.
-However, subsequent to the first three months, the grant will continue on a reimbursement only basis.
-If awarded funds, your county will be required to submit check stubs and copies of invoices to CJCC for reimbursement on a quarterly basis.
+If awarded funds, your county will be required to submit check stubs and copies of invoices to CJCC for reimbursement on a monthly or quarterly basis.

-Subgrant Expenditure Report (SER): Grantees must submit SER's Reports on a quarterly basis.
+Subgrant Expenditure Report (SER): Grantees must submit SER Reports on a monthly or quarterly basis.
 Grantees are required to maintain supporting documentation on file such as timesheets, equipment purchases, travel logs, supply purchases, inventory records, and consultant contracts.
 This documentation may be requested at any time.